 In all honesty, understanding these components and what each one does is a huge step in setting up a simple system.
 The other intricacies, connecting wires between each and wiring receptacles (if necessary, many inverters have outlets already), are too idiosyncratic for a general guide.
 They will require an owner’s manual and, likely, a few YouTube videos like the ones included in this article.
 The skills necessary for a simple, self-contained system are attainable in a couple/few hours online.

-If at this point your eyes are already crossed and the prospect of going further seems impossibly far out-of-reach, it is totally possible to buy solar generators, which can charge via solar panels or even plug-in at home, for considerably more investment and a lot less self-empowerment.
+If at this point your eyes are already crossed, and the prospect of going further seems impossibly far out-of-reach, it is possible to buy solar generators, which can charge via solar panels or even plug-in at home, for considerably more investment and a lot less self-empowerment.
 In this case, the components are already wired together in a neat package, and the only thing left to do is mount the solar panels and connect them.

-Ready-to-roll solar generators can be found on Amazon or at home improvement stores, a la Lowes and Home Depot.
+Ready-to-roll solar generators can be found on Amazon or at home improvement stores, a la Lowes, and Home Depot.
 For top-quality solar generators, Goal Zero Yeti systems, which range from powering a couple of things while camping to running multiple appliances at home, seem to be the consensus favorite.

 The trick before doing any of this, however, is sizing the system so that it provides the amount of power you need.
-In this regard, it’s best cost-wise and performance-wise to start with low-energy things, stuff that has its own rechargeable batteries like phones, tablets, USB flashlights, laptops, etc. These items can be charged on very limited systems whereas trying to power a TV or blow-dryer will require significantly more power, thus investment.
+In this regard, it’s best cost-wise and performance-wise to start with low-energy things, stuff that has rechargeable batteries like phones, tablets, USB flashlights, laptops, etc. These items can be charged on very limited systems whereas trying to power a TV or blow-dryer will require significantly more power, thus investment.